ldehenni/FreeRTOS-Plus-suite/docs/index.md

 Some googling (*red.* the thing we used to do before LLMs ...) brought me to the FreeRTOS 'Plus' libraries and the discovery of an arsenal of features.

+## Project structure

+    Core/      # STM peripheral initialization code
+    Drivers/   # STM HAL
+    docs/      # Markdown files for project-level documentation (this!)
+    FreeRTOS/  # FreeRTOS submodule with FreeRTOS Plus and utilities FreeRTOS/
+        FreeRTOS-Plus/
+    FreeRTOS-Plus-FAT/    # Is still a 'lab' and not an official FreeRTOS lib yet. scripts/   # Supporting scripts for interacting with the utilities.

 ## ST tool dependency

 In this project the focus is *not* on the integration of FreeRTOS on the STM32F7.